aloilor/aloilor.github.io/_posts/2024-09-04-container-orchestration.md

 There's also the Fargate + ECS Scheduled Task triggered by AWS EventBridge: the effective runtime would be significantly lower because the app wouldn't be always running, but still I would be billed for it and it would be > 0, so I will probably still go with the EC2 deployment option and I would use the event-based option only in case of necessity.

 ## ECS: EC2 and EventBridge Scheduler
-Finally I decided to use the following approach: an EC2 instance running hosting both the frontend and the backend, and two ECS Scheduled Task that get triggered every 6 hours for the email alerter and the scraper services.
+Finally I decided to use the following approach: an EC2 instance running hosting the backend, and two ECS Scheduled Task that get triggered every 6 hours on that same EC2 for the email notifier and the scraper services.

 ## ECS Task Execution vs Task vs Instance (roles)
 Ok this is kinda tricky.
 To define the cluster and its instances I had to understand the difference between these three roles.